awsm-org/awsm/README.md

 **Amazon Web Services Modules (aws-modules, awsm’s)** contain pre-written, isolated functions ready to run on one or multiple AWS Lambda functions.
 Some examples are: *functions that send out emails, register users or handle webhooks from other services*.

-The purpose of the aws-modules format is to create an ecosystem of re-usable, standardized, optimized Lambda functions ready for deployment and easy installation into serverless projects.
+The purpose of the *aws-module* format is to create an ecosystem of re-usable, standardized, optimized Lambda functions ready for deployment and easy installation into serverless projects.

-aws-modules were designed to work with [JAWS: The Serverless AWS Framework](https://github.com/jaws-framework/JAWS).
+*aws-modules* were designed to work with [JAWS: The Serverless AWS Framework](https://github.com/jaws-framework/JAWS).
-The JAWS command line tool comes with commands to create and install aws-modules into your serverless projects.
+The JAWS command line tool comes with commands to create and install *aws-modules* into your serverless projects.
 View the (JAWS documentation)[] for more information.

-aws-modules will soon support all of the languages AWS Lambda supports.
+*aws-modules* will soon support all of the languages AWS Lambda supports.
 Currently, only javascript (node.js) is supported.
 Building a module system that supports multiple programming languages is challenging, but since the functions of serverless projects/applications are completely isolated, functions written in different programming languages can be combined within the same project.
 Given some languages are more efficient for specific tasks, this is a nice benefit.

 ## awsm.json

-aws-modules' configuration settings and dependencies are described in **awsm.json** files located in the module.

-**Below are limited awsm.json examples.
-To view all available properties see the [awsm.json file in this repo](./awsm.json).**
+The defining feature of an *aws-module* is an `awsm.json` file located at the root of the module.  *aws-modules'* configuration settings, dependencies and authorship details are described in this `awsm.json` file.
+Below, are limited `awsm.json` examples.
+To view all available properties, see the [awsm.json file in this repo](./awsm.json).

-At your module's root, you should have an **awsm.json** file which describes publishing information as well as any required AWS resources (e.g., DynamoDB, S3) outside of the Lambda and API Gateway resources your module requires in the "resources" object:
+Any required AWS resources (e.g., DynamoDB, S3) **outside** of the Lambda and API Gateway resources your module requires in the "resources" object:

 ```
 "name": "usersCreate",